U.S. Credit Card Debt Statistics

 Americans have managed their debt better in recent years

-Americans have handled their credit card debt more effectively in recent years, which is proven through lower delinquency rates.
-Current delinquency rates are by leaps and bounds lower than what Americans experienced after the Great Recession in 2009, when rates peaked at 10.96 percent.
+Americans have handled their credit card debt more responsibly in recent years, which has led to lower delinquency rates.
+Current delinquency rates are significantly lower than the totals Americans experienced after the Great Recession in 2009, when rates peaked at 10.96%.

-As of second quarter of 2021, delinquency rates hit an all-time low at 3.39 percent.
+In the second quarter of 2021, delinquency rates hit an all-time low at 3.39%.
 This is the lowest number recorded since monitoring began in 1991.
-The preceding quarter, Q1 of 2021, was the only other quarter in which the rate was less than 2%.
+The preceding quarter, Q1 2021, was the only other quarter in which the rate was less than 2%.

 The average credit card debt is continuing to weigh Americans down

-While greater spending may indicate that Americans are feeling more optimistic about their future and the economy, it is also a reason for concern because most employees aren't experiencing the sort of pay growth that would sustain that increased spending.
-The surge has left the average credit card debt at $5,525 down from $5,315 in 2020 and $6,194 in 2019.
+Despite higher inflation, greater spending may indicate that Americans are feeling more optimistic about the future.
+Higher spending is also a reason for concern because most employees aren't experiencing the sort of pay growth that would sustain that increased spending.
+The surge has left the average credit card debt at $5,805, up from $5,525 in 2021 and $5,315 in 2020.

-Estimates climb when looking at typical household credit card debt when there is the possibility of two or more incomes and numerous persons spending.
+Typical credit card debt estimates climb for two-income households when even though there are multiple incomes, there are also multiple people spending money.
 According to latest statistics, the average household credit card debt in 2021 is $8,701.

 $0